silicon-heaven/pyshv/docs/concepts.rst

 The SHV path is used to select exact node of method in the SHV tree.
 The SHV tree is discussed in the next section.

+The granted access level that can be sent with request is part of access control.
+It needs to be a string.
+Multiple levels can be specified and separted by comma.
+Please read up on this field in the section about access control.

 SHV RPC network design
 ----------------------